Random ordinate method for mitigating the ray effect in radiative transport equation simulations: Introduction

 The ray effect stands as a long-standing drawback in DOM simulations, and several strategies have been proposed to mitigate these ray effects at reasonable costs.
 Examples include approaches discussed in \cite{Ray_effect_mitigation_for_the_discrete_ordinates_method_through_quadrature_rotation, Artificial_Scattering, MorelAnalysisofRayEffect, Frame_Rotation}.
 The main idea is to use biased or rotated quadratures or combine the spectral method with DOM.
 In this paper, inspired by the randomized integration method \cite{Novak1988}, we introduce a random ordinate method (ROM) for solving RTE.
 Compared with other ray effect mitigating strategies proposed in the literature, the advantages of ROM are: 1) the computational cost is comparable to DOM; 2) it is simple and makes almost no change to all previous code based on DOM; 3) It is easy to parallelize and independent of the problem setup.

 Randomized algorithms can achieve higher convergence order when the solution regularity is low \cite{Novak1988}.
 The concept of the randomized method is straightforward: when approximating $\int_{0}^1 f(x) dx$, the integral interval $[0,1]$ is partitioned into cells with a maximum size of $h$.
 Subsequently, an $x_m$ is chosen from each interval, and $\int_{0}^1 f(x) dx$ is approximated by $\sum_{\ell=1}^n \omega_{\ell} f(x_{\ell})$, where $\omega_{\ell}$ represents the quadrature weights.
 With a fixed set of $\{x_{\ell},\omega_{\ell}\}$, one can expect uniform first-order convergence for general $f(x)$ that is Lipschitz continuous.
 On the other hand, when one randomly chooses a point $x_{\ell}$ inside each interval and keeps using the same $\omega_{\ell}$, the expected error can achieve $O(h^\frac{3}{2})$ convergence, whereas the expectation of all randomly chosen quadrature provides $O(h^3)$ convergence.
-Randomized algorithms have been developed and analyzed for simple problems, such as the initial value problem of ordinary differential equation (ODE) systems \cite{ErroranalysisSTENGL1995,STENGLE199025}, whose complexity has been studied in \cite{HEINRICH200877, 2011On}, and for stochastic differential equations \cite{Clark1980}, whose complexity is analyzed in \cite{Cao2021}.
+Randomized algorithms have been developed and analyzed for various problems, such as the initial value problem of ordinary differential equation (ODE) systems \cite{ErroranalysisSTENGL1995,STENGLE199025} whose complexity has been studied in \cite{HEINRICH200877, 2011On}, for stochastic differential equations \cite{Clark1980} whose complexity is analyzed in \cite{Cao2021}, and the interacting particle system \cite{jin2020random,jin2021convergence}.

 The main idea of ROM is that the velocity space is partitioned into $n$ cells, and a random ordinate is selected from each cell.
 A DOM system with those randomly chosen ordinates is then solved.
-The ROM solutions' expected values can achieve a higher convergence order in velocity space.
-Both theoretical and numerical results indicate that, even with carefully chosen quadratures in DOM, it can only achieve a similar convergence order as ROM when the solution regularity is low.
-Consequently, the accuracy doesn't decrease for a single run.
-However, averaging multiple runs can lead to a higher-order convergence and mitigate the ray effect.
+ROM runs a lot of samples with $n$ ordinates and then we calculatetheir expectation.
+When the solution regularity is low in the velocity variable, even with a carefully chosen quadrature in DOM, it can only achieve a low convergence order, which is similar as randomly chosen ordinates.
+According to the formal analysis and numerical results, the ROM solutions' expected values can achieve a higher convergence order in the velocity space.
+Consequently, the accuracy doesn't decrease for a single run, while averaging multiple runs can lead to a higher-order convergence and mitigate the ray effect.
 Since different runs employ distinct ordinates, ROM allows for easy parallel computation.
-Therefore, one can mitigate the ray effect by running a lot of samples with a few ordinates and then calculating their expectation.